SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Approach

 \subsection{\lz{Mutation-based Specification Generation}}

 In the conversation-driven generation process, \sql{some few-shot examples are provided in the initial prompt to start the query with the LLM.
-To further stimulate the potential of the LLM, multi-turn conversation continually guides the LLM to approach the accurate specification more closely.
+To further stimulate the potential of the LLM, multi-turn conversation continually guides the LLM in approaching the accurate specification more closely.
 Yet, they still struggle to generate fully correct specifications for some complex programs.
 The reasons are two-fold.
-On one hand, in comparison to code generation~\cite{brown2020language, chen2021evaluating, openai2023gpt4}, specification generation poses greater challenges, even for LLMs, because there are currently limited corpora related to program specifications for the model to learn from.
-On the other hand, although the verification failure information provided by the verifier can assist LLMs in providing higher-quality responses to some extent, as the error messages are highly abstract and generalized, LLMs still struggle to accurately understand the semantic information within error messages for complex programs, leading to incorrect specifications.
-While LLMs may not accurately generate specifications for complex programs, we found that the generated results are already close enough to the oracle, inspiring us to design the mutation-based generation component.}
+On the one hand, in comparison to code generation~\cite{brown2020language, chen2021evaluating, openai2023gpt4}, specification generation poses greater challenges for LLMs due to the limited corpora related to program specifications for the model to learn from.
+On the other hand, although the verification failure information provided by the verifier can assist LLMs in providing higher-quality responses to some extent, as the error messages are highly abstract and generalized, LLMs still struggle to accurately understand the semantic information within error messages for complex programs.
+While LLMs may not accurately generate specifications for complex programs, the generated results are already highly close to the oracle, inspiring us to design mutation-based generation.}

 In particular, the mutation-based specification generation component takes the output generated by the large language model that fails to pass the verifier through the multi-round conversation as the input.
 We further define a set of mutation operators to modify these generated outputs to obtain more diverse results.
 Then a heuristic strategy is adopted for efficient verification.
 The workflow is presented in Algorithm~\ref{alg:plausible_generation}.
 Specifically, we define the specifications generated by LLM that fail verification as the set of template specifications $E_t$, which consists of different specifications generated for different locations in a program, and a set of mutation operators as $M$.
 The \verb|MutationBasedGen| takes $E_t$ and $M$ as the input and outputs a set of correct specifications as $E$.
 The function \verb|SpecMutation| corresponds to the mutation operation of $E_t$, where each kind of mutation operator will be performed through the mutation function $Mutate()$ (Section~\ref{sec:invariant_mutation}) on a template specification $e$ ($e \in E_t$) to obtain a set of candidates $E_{mutated}$ (lines 7 and line 8).